November Virtual Display #1: Election Day

 I voted sticker with american flag on white background

 Today is election day!
 Clark College Libraries has created a collection of ebooks, articles, videos, and more all about voting.
 Learn about the history of voting, how elections work, and why the right to vote is so important.
-If you are looking for current information about the election the PBS website has coverage here.

 Follow the links below to check out some ebooks, videos, articles, and other digital resources.
 To access ebooks click the link next to “Get It Now At:” and sign in with your lab username and password.
 Some may have a link at the top of the page that says “Check for full text” instead.
 Non-Clark Libraries resources do not require a Clark Labs account.